odracir04/portugol-compiler/README.md

 - To generate the compiler simply run the ```build.sh``` file (please remember that you need to have flex, bison and llvm installed to run this file).
 Afterwards simply run the binary file with te file to be compiled as its argument.
 - The compiler also comes with a test suite to assess its current status.
 The tests can be run by executing the ```test.sh``` file.
+- There is also a ```run.sh``` file which generates the compiler (by running build.sh) and compiles a file called test.portugol to LLVM IR (module.bc) and prints it to the console.
+Afterwards it compiles that into a program called prog and runs it.
+It's merely to make the testing process quicker.